 However, like many programming languages, R is not easy to learn.
 Some functions are spread across packages, which means that you need to have prior knowledge of packages in order to implement some commands.
 R can also be slower than other programming languages.
 Nonetheless, R offers such a supportive community and rich functionality that it is worth the challenge!

-Check out Figure 3.1 below.
-You can see that RStudio has four “panels,” dividing the screen into the four sections.
+Let’s start learning about RStudio and how to use it.
+Check out Figure A.1 below.
+You can see that RStudio has four “panels”, dividing the screen into the four sections.

 While you can customize where the individual panels go, the default layout is how the panels are shown.